-- 3.3.1 The GDP submission date is May 1 of each year unless otherwise approved by Alberta.
-Alberta shall respond within 15 days identifying any deficiencies in the GDP.
-The GDP shall be approved subject to an appraisal by Alberta.
-Approval will be within 30 days if the plan is complete and accurate.
-One hard copy and one digital copy shall be submitted per Area office. - 3.3.2 Prior to approval other forest operators affected by the GDP must agree in writing to the upcoming year's production described in the GDP.
-Proposed over-cuts shall not be approved. (see section 5.1.1) - 3.3.3 The GDP consists of the following: - 1.
-Schedules with the following information: - a) the volumes to be harvested each year by compartments by management unit by species group for the next five-year period; - b) quadrant/cut control period production summary table for all dispositions (by year); utilization standards in effect for each year.
-Includes volume retained for structure retention (as per section 7.4); - c) Class I, II and III road developments showing planning and consistency with the DFMP road corridor plan; - d) all roads noted that are to be monitored, and all outstanding and anticipated reclamation work related to LOC road and stream crossings; (see 11.2.1.1) - e) a brief description of potential issues arising from the proposed harvest activities that have been identified through discussions with Alberta or other known resource users; - f) companies may seek "approval to layout" for areas outside the SHS prior to submitting a FHP; - g) a description of variances from the SHS.
-Compartment specific year to date variances (as per 4.1.1); - h) where a significant change to the approved GDP is proposed, an amendment is necessary.
-Significant will be considered to be a change affecting another operator or an increase above the QAC. - i) as built plan (includes shape files of harvest boundaries and road location, watercourse crossings, road percentages, etc) from the previous year's harvest. (may be submitted under separate cover) at an agreed upon time or by March 1st of the year following harvest.
-Where differences in harvest boundaries are less than that allowed in 3.5.5 the final boundary will come in through airphoto update.
-Where the difference is greater, the change shall be submitted with the AOP amendment. - 2.
-A map (of appropriate scale) that shows the following:
+- 3.3.1 The GDP submission date is June 1 of each year unless otherwise approved by Alberta.
+Alberta shall respond within 30 days.
+The GDP shall be approved subject to an appraisal by Alberta. - 3.3.2 The GDP shall contain a summary of variance from the harvest sequence.
+Variances must be reported to Alberta (as per section 4.1) and may be submitted as part of as-built report. - 3.3.3 The GDP shall describe volume supply by area, road standards and construction schedule, and reclamation activities.
+The plan is a notification to Alberta of proposed activities and exceptions (3.3.2 above) to guide future regulatory activities.
+Other forest operators affected by the GDP must agree in writing (e-mail notification acceptable) to the GDP before it will be approved (see section 5.1.1).
+It is the responsibility of the operator to ensure that an over-cut exceeding that allowed in their tenure document is not exceeded. - 3.3.4 When a major change in a company's general development strategy is proposed after the GDP is received, a revision may be requested by Alberta where the change may affect issuance of dispositions, the orderly review of AOPs, or integration with other forest operators. - 3.3.5 The GDP consists of the following: - 1.
+Schedules with the following information: - a) the areas to be harvested (by compartment) each year of the next five-year period; - b) timber production objectives for all dispositions (by year): - c) Class I, II and III road developments showing planning and construction time lines and the status of DLO applications; - d) all roads noted that are to be monitored, and all outstanding and anticipated reclamation work related to DLO road and stream crossings abandonment; - e) a brief description of potential issues arising from the proposed harvest activities that have been identified through discussions with Alberta or other known resource users; - f) proposed and actual volumes in satellite yards; - g) a description of deviations from the FMP long-term corridor plan supported by appropriate documentation; - h) declaration of outstanding operational items including debris disposal, or an agreement with Alberta on reporting of outstanding operational items; - i) as built plan (includes shape files of harvest boundaries, final road locations, structure retention patches, and an updated AOP Appendix 1(for the purpose of cut allocation)) from the previous year's harvest.
+As-built plan may also include cumulative variance report as per 4.1.
+This may be submitted under separate cover at an agreed upon time. - 2.
+A map (of appropriate scale) that shows the following: - a) the mill site location;

-- a) proposed haul routes for the upcoming year up to numbered highways (differentiating existing roads from roads to be constructed) and primary routes to be used for reforestation access; - b) compartments and timber dispositions to be operated; - c) other important forest resource areas or facilities ie. Trumpeter Swan lakes, provincial parks etc. that could be directly affected by harvesting
+- b) proposed haul routes (differentiating existing roads from roads to be constructed) and primary routes to be used for reforestation access; - c) satellite yard locations; - d) the timber dispositions to be operated; - e) other important forest resource areas or facilities that could be directly affected by logging; and - f) the general location of routes, dispositions and facilities where reclamation work is scheduled and where roads and watercourse crossings are abandoned. - 3.
+Watercourse crossing monitoring program as per 11.4.26.

-3.4 FINAL HARVEST PLAN
+3.4 FOREST HARVEST PLAN

+PURPOSE:

-PURPOSE: To describe the laid out harvest and road design
+To describe the laid out harvest and road design.

-The primary components of a Final Harvest Plan (FHP) are a map and report that clearly show and document the harvest area boundaries, roads and water crossings for the harvesting area.
+The primary components of an FHP are a map and report that clearly show and document the harvest area boundaries, roads and water crossings for the compartment.
 The design shall be valid for five years from the time of approval, unless issues deemed significant by Alberta arise during this period.